EddieHubCommunity/open-source-practice/README.md

   git status
 ```

-- Pushing your repository to github.
+- Pushing your repository to GitHub.

 ```
   git push origin <name of your branch>